iamsuteerth/skyfox-backend/README.md

 - Requires `MOVIE_SERVICE_URL` and `MOVIE_SERVICE_API_KEY` environment variables
 - Fetches movie details like title, runtime, plot, and poster images
 - Caches movie data to minimize external API calls

+### AWS S3 Integration for Profile Images
+The application implements a sophisticated profile image management system using **AWS S3**:

+1. **Secure Upload Process**:
+   - Frontend scales the image to 64x64 pixels and converts it to base64
+   - A SHA-256 hash is calculated from the original image bytes
+   - Both the base64 string and hash are sent to the backend

+2. **Verification and Processing**:
+   - Backend decodes the base64 string back to a byte array
+   - Recalculates the SHA-256 hash to verify integrity
+   - Rescales the image to ensure consistent 64x64 dimensions
+   - Uploads the processed image to AWS S3 with private ACL

+3. **Efficient Storage**:
+   - Only the S3 URL is stored in the database, not the image data
+   - This keeps the database lightweight and optimized

+4. **Secure Retrieval**:
+   - When an image is requested, a presigned URL is generated with a 24-hour expiration
+   - This approach prevents direct access to S3 resources

+5. **Performance Benefits**:
+   - Users directly interact with AWS S3 when fetching images
+   - This offloads bandwidth and processing from the application server
+   - Results in faster image loading and better scalability

+6. **Cleanup Handling**:
+   - When profile images are updated, old S3 objects are automatically deleted
+   - Failed operations include proper rollback to maintain data consistency

+This implementation provides an optimal balance of security, performance, and user experience by leveraging AWS S3's capabilities while maintaining proper access controls.

 ## Authentication